 B. The Master's Award is given to cadets who have a good conduct record [not on conduct probation and not over twenty-five (25) demerits on current Sea Term] and outstanding achievement in the areas of watch standing, maintenance, training, inside maintenance and additional cadet activities.

-A. Cadet of the Month - At the end of September, October, and November, March, April and May, each Company Officer and Cadet Staff will select a maximum of four cadets for Cadet of the Month.
+A. Cadet of the Month - At the end of September, October, and November, March, April and May, each Company Officer and Cadet Staff will select a maximum of three cadets for Cadet of the Month.
 Each cadet will be entitled to wear a gold star.
 A cadet may be selected more than once.

 B. Cadet of the Semester - At the end of November and May, one cadet from each company will be selected by his/her Company Officer and Company Staff to be Cadet of the Semester.
 Each cadet will receive a letter of appreciation from the Commandant of Cadets and be entitled to wear the Commandant’s Award Ribbon as long as he/she is a member of the Regiment of Cadets.
 A cadet may be selected for more than one semester.
 In the event that a cadet is selected for more than one semester, he/she will receive a bronze star for each semester selected, and the star(s) will be affixed to the ribbon.